r4bbitjs/r4bbitjs-website/docs/advanced-guides/logger.md

 });
 ```

-After the logger is set up you can use `getServer` and `getClient` methods as usual and the logs will be printed in the console with the logger you specified.
+After the logger is set up, you can use `getServer` and `getClient` methods as usual and the logs will be printed in the console with the logger you specified.

 ```ts
 (async () => {